ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 application and its dependencies.
 Containers enable consistent deployment across different computing platforms.

-- docker is the most popular implementation.
+- Docker is the most popular implementation.
-- podman and apptainer (formerly singularity) are others.
+- Podman and Apptainer (formerly Singularity) are others.

 ::: {.notes}

+We will look at docker here, but the fundamentals are the same.

 :::